-It was a bad time to impose on Jenny Amner, who replied, "With reference to the email, I must apologize for not getting back to you straight away but due to my mother's sudden illness, death and funeral I have had more pressing issues than your four pounds.
+It was a bad time to impose on Jenny, who replied, "With reference to the email, I must apologize for not getting back to you straight away but due to my mother's sudden illness, death and funeral I have had more pressing issues than your four pounds.
 I apologize again for accidentally getting a few splashes of ketchup on your trousers.
 Obviously your financial need as a senior associate is greater than mine as a mere secretary."

 She added that she had forwarded his email to other lawyers and staff in the office and that they had all offered to "do a collection" to raise the four pounds for him.
 "I, however, declined their kind offer but should you feel the urgent need for four pounds it will be on my desk this afternoon."

+Baker & McKenzie management commented that it was aware of the exchange, which it described as a "private matter [not anymore] between two members of staff that clearly got out of hand.
+We are investigating so as to resolve it as amicably as we can."
 The BBC contacted someone it called a "commercial anthropologist" for comment.
-He said he thought Phillips had chosen to email his request for the money because email has become the "de facto messaging medium" for business and because people find it easier to use email to say uncomfortable things, like asking a secretary to pay for what she has spilt upon your trousers.
+He said he thought the associate had chosen to email his request for the money because email has become the "de facto messaging medium" for business and because people find it easier to use email to say uncomfortable things, like asking a secretary to pay for what she has spilt upon your trousers.

 He also opined—calling on all his skill in commercial anthropology—that Phillips might be regretting having used email.
 "Emails have a long memory," he said.